Bangon Pilipinas

 Bangon Pilipinas Party (BPP, lit. '"Rise Up Philippines Party"') or Bangon is a political party in the Philippines, formed in 2004 as the Bangon Pilipinas Movement.
 It is the political vehicle of its leader, televangelist Eddie Villanueva.
-Villanueva ran for president on 2004 and 2010, but lost on both elections.
-The party put up a senatorial slate for the 2010 elections but none of its candidates won.
+Villanueva ran for president in 2004 and 2010 but lost in both elections.
+The party put up a senatorial slate for the 2010 elections, but none of its candidates won.

-Villanueva's son, Eduardo "Jon-Jon" Villanueva, Jr. was the highest ranking elected official of the party, serving as mayor of Bocaue, Bulacan; he ran as the Liberal Party's candidate for mayor in the 2013 elections and won.
+Villanueva's son, Eduardo "Jon-Jon" Villanueva, Jr., was the highest-ranking elected official of the party, serving as mayor of Bocaue, Bulacan; he ran as the Liberal Party's candidate for mayor in the 2013 elections and won.

 In the 2016 Senate election, the party endorsed another Villanueva son, then TESDA Director General Joel Villanueva.
-He won the second highest number of votes in that election.
+He won the second-highest number of votes in that election.